qnzhou/mtet/README.md

 We call such tet key with local mirror correspondence a "mirror index".
 Since each tet can have at most 4 facet-adjacent tets, we only need 4 mirror indices to store the complete correspondence with all facet-adjacent tets.
 If a tet is on the boundary, one or more of its facets are boundary facets.
-We use a special invalid tet key as mirror index to indicate the corresponding tet facet is a boundary facet.
+We use a special invalid tet key as the mirror index to indicate the corresponding tet facet is a boundary facet.
 A total of 4x64=256 bits are needed to store all 4 mirror indices, which is much smaller than half-edge/half-face data structure.